Jdubedition/docker-polyglot-world/README.md

 * Use Nodejs dev container
 * `npm install -g newman`
 * Collection: `newman run polyglot-world.postman_collection.json`
+* Collection with Cloudflare Tunnel: `newman run polyglot-world.postman_collection.json --env-var hostname=<<YOUR CLOUDFLARE TUNNEL HOSTNAME>>`
 * Number and specific tests: `newman run polyglot-world.postman_collection.json -n 1 --folder Python`

-## Supercharge With Cloudflare Tunnel
+## Supercharge With Cloudflare Tunnel (Optional)

 * Create Cloudflare account
 * Enable Cloudflare Tunnel
 * Copy secret-template.tfvars to secret.tfvars and set the variables
 * `docker compose --profile cloudflare-tunnel up --build`
+* If you want to remove Cloudflare Tunnel: `docker compose --profile destroy-cloudflare-tunnel up`
+* If you do not remove Cloudflare Tunnel, you will want to save the following file or you will need to manually delete the Cloudflare components: `terraform.tfstate`

 ## Inspired By